Automatic Debiased Machine Learning via Riesz Regression: Introduction

+Automatic debiasing for Lasso and reproducing kernel Hilbert space regressions was previously given by \cite{chernozhukov2022automatic} and \cite{singh2022kernel} respectively.
+The estimator of $\alpha_0$ given here goes beyond these to provide automatically debiasing for generalized regressions based on neural nets, random forests, and other machine learners.
+These innovations allow researchers to use any of a wide variety of automatically debiased machine learners learners to estimate parameters of interest that depend on generalized regressions.
+For example, automatic debiased machine learning with neural nets could be especially useful for parameters that depend on high dimensional, nonlinear generalized regressions.

-This paper builds on recent work on Neyman orthogonal moment functions and debiased machine learning.
-We use model free orthogonal moment functions like those of Chernozhukov et al. (2016) with adjustment term for generalized regression from Ichimura and Newey (2021).
-The learner of $\alpha_{0}$ we give generalizes those of Chernozhukov, Newey, and Robins (2018) and Chernozhukov, Newey, and Singh (2018) for approximately sparse linear regression and Singh, Xu, and Gretton (2020) for reproducing kernel Hilbert spaces.
-The learner of $\alpha_{0}$ is like these previous results in not requiring an explicit formula for $\alpha_{0}.$ A convergence rate for a general learner of $\alpha_{0}$ is obtained by applying results of Foster and Syrgkanis (2019) that characterize convergence rates in terms of critical radius and approximation.
-The primitive rate conditions given for neural net learners of $\alpha_{0}$ use critical radius and approximation rate results given in Farrell, Liang and Misra (2021).
-Additional neural net rate conditions could be obtained using the Schmidt-Heber (2020) and Yarotsky (2017, 2018).
-The learner of $\alpha_{0}$ differs from those of Farrel, Liang, and Misra (2020, 2021) in being automatic rather than using a known form for $\alpha_{0}$.
+This paper builds on recent work on Neyman orthogonal scores and debiased machine learning.
+We use model free orthogonal estimating equations like those of \cite{chernozhukov2022locally} that are the sum of an identifying moment function and a bias adjustment (influence function) term for generalized regression from \cite{ichimura2022influence}.
+Those papers did not give the Riesz regression.
+Finite sample mean square error bounds for a general learner of $\alpha_0$ are obtained by applying results of \cite{foster2019orthogonal} that characterize error bounds in terms of critical radius and approximation.
+The rate of convergence for neural net Riesz regression use critical radius and approximation rate results given in \cite{farrell2021deep}.
+Additional neural net rate conditions could be obtained using \cite{yarotsky2018optimal}.
+The learner of $\alpha_0$ differs from those of \cite{farrell2021deep, farrell2021deep2} in using the Riesz regression rather than a known form for $\alpha_0$.